syncfusion-content/blazor-docs/blazor/treegrid/getting-started.md

 # Getting Started with Blazor TreeGrid Component

 This section briefly explains about how to include a **Tree Grid** Component in the Blazor server-side application.
-It also includes initializing Tree Grid Blazor component and usage of features such as paging and sorting using the [Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/).
-Refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://ej2.syncfusion.com/aspnet-core-blazor/documentation/getting-started/vs-blazor-server/) page for the introduction and configuring the common specifications.
+It also includes initializing Tree Grid Blazor component and usage of features such as paging and sorting using the [Visual Studio](https://visualstudio.microsoft.com/vs/preview/).
+Refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio) page for the introduction and configuring the common specifications.

 ## Importing Syncfusion Blazor component in the application